Duke1457/SmoothAIController_UE/README.md

     - Random degrees per second between min/max

 ## Fixes
-- Changes focus behavior to allow pitch changes, fixing the "AI only rotates in yaw" problem
+- Changes focus behavior to allow pitch changes when looking at a target point, fixing the "AI only rotates in yaw" problem

 ## Installation
 - Copy the **Public** and **Private** folders into your project’s Source folder